 Gunderson v.
 Saddler.
 The Project represents a class of all persons found not guilty by reason of insanity and confined at Elgin Mental Health Center.
 This patients typically remain confined for many years, long after they are exhibiting any symptoms of mental illnesses.
 They have an important interest in maintaining their connections to the community and be prepared for their inevitable release.
 Elgin has a policy of prohibiting any patient from accessing the internet except to use state-owned computers for online college courses.
 Many patients were taking advantage of this opportunity.
 However, when these computers stopped working in 2014, Elgin failed to fix or replace them.
-At present no patient can access the internet for any reason.
-In December, 2015 we filed a motion for a preliminary injunction to restore the ability of patients to take online courses..
-Jeremy Green '16, John White '16 and Stacey Petrek '17 filed a motion for partial summary judgment to allow patients to possess a computer unless a mental health professional makes an individual clinical judgment that this would harmful.
+At present no patient can access the internet for any reason. .
+In Spring, 2016, In December, 2015 Jeremy Green '16, John White '16, and Stacey Petrek '17 filed a motion for partial summary judgment to allow patients to possess a computer unless a mental health professional makes an individual clinical judgment that this would harmful.
 This motion was grant in November, 2016.
 We are continuing to conduct discover on the remainder of this case.

 Commitment, Release and pass hearings for Insanity Acquittees.
 The Project continues to represent persons confined pursuant to 730 ILCS 5/5-2-4 following an acquittal by reason of insanity:

 - On November 7, 2016, Stacey Petrek ’17 represented Olachi Etoh in a commitment hearing following our client’s acquittal by reason of insanity.
 As often happens, Ms. Etoh was being held at Elgin Mental Health Center without ever having been afforded the statutorily required hearings.
 We are awaiting a ruling from the judge.